 All volunteers will be at least 18 years of age.
 Exceptions are student volunteers working as part of a class, students fulfilling a service learning or community service requirement for graduation, or student volunteers who work as part of a recognized student organization.
+All volunteers must complete the Adventist Screening Verification.

 Volunteers serve under the direction and supervision of the principal or designated teacher.
-When volunteers work with studentren, their activities will be under the direct and immediate supervision of the classroom teacher, coach, or other designated employee.
+When volunteers work with children, their activities will be under the direct and immediate supervision of the classroom teacher, coach, or other designated employee.
 Approval, assignment, continuation, or termination of volunteers will be at the discretion of the teacher in conjunction with the principal.